apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 - [BlackBerry Smartphone](https://developer.blackberry.com/html5/documentation/run_your_app_on_smartphone_sim_1876976_11.html)

 - Open the project.properties file with your favorite editor and customize the following properties.

 BlackBerry 10
 - `qnx.sim.ip`
 - `qnx.sim.password`
-- Note: IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
+- __NOTE:__ IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
 Simulator password can be set through simulator security settings.

 Playbook
 - `playbook.sim.ip` :
 - `playbook.sim.password`
-- Note: IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
+- __NOTE:__ IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
 Simulator password can be set through simulator security settings.

 Smartphone (Optional)
 - `blackberry.sim.dir`
 - `blackberry.sim.bin`
-- Note: On windows file separator '\' must be escaped when specifying directories.
+- __NOTE:__ On windows file separator '\' must be escaped when specifying directories.
 For example `C:\\Program Files\\BlackBerry\\Simulator`.

 While in your project directory, in command prompt/terminal type `./cordova/run <target>`.
 Replace `<target>` with either `qnx`, `playbook`, or `blackberry`.
 Note, for BlackBerry 10 and PlayBook, the simulator virtual image must already be started.
 For example...